FN-FAL113/cs2-server-picker/README.md

 ## Requirements
 - Windows 10 or Above
-- Works on windows 8 but requires .NET Framework 4.7.2 to be installed separately
+- Works on Windows 8.1 but requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer) to be installed separately

 ## FAQ
 **1. Why it requires admin permission on execution?<br>**